daun/playwright-report-summary/README.md

     # flaky tests will be printed for each section.
     # Default: ''
     test-command: 'npm run test --'

+    # Additional content to add to the comment below the test report.
+    # Default: ''
+    footer: ''
 ```

 ## Output